cycfi/q/docs/dev_log.md

 purpose; the figure source windows carry their extraction offsets, and the test's real-audio golden CSVs, which had never been minted, now exist.

+CI exposed a knife-edge class the golden compare had no budget for: fast_tanh in the per-sample path is bit-approximate and differs across architectures, so a marginal zero crossing deep in 1a's decay flipped one windowed row on x86 (MSVC and GCC agreeing with each other) against the arm64-minted golden.
+The compare now allows a tiny count of small numeric mismatches (0.05% of rows, at least one) with a gross-deviation guard at ten tolerances, mirroring the state-flip allowance that already existed;
+real regressions still fail on volume or magnitude.

 ## 2026-07-21

 `00a1cc23` New `q::peak_picker`, a causal derivative-based local-maximum picker,